Raise a glass in gold country: wine tasting in Murphys

 Main Street Murphys

-• Milliaire Winery, the town’s oldest, has been crafting distinctive Zinfandels since 1983.
-Its creekside patio is ideal for relaxing with live music and a glass.
+• Milliaire Winery, the town’s oldest winery, has been crafting Zinfandels since 1983.
+Its creekside patio is a nice spot to relax with live music and a glass of locally-crafted wine.

-• Black Sheep Winery, the colorful “little yellow farmhouse,” serves both red and white Rhône varietals—think Cinsault, Shiraz, and even port-style pours.
+• Black Sheep Winery, the colorful “little yellow farmhouse,” serves both red and white Rhône varietals.
+Visit to try their Cinsault, Shiraz, and port-style pours.

 • Stevenot Winery, just off Main, has a welcoming vibe with live music Sundays and relaxed, reservation-free tastings.